powerhousepro69/videoinfox/readme.md

   - File types searched for: &nbsp; .webm &nbsp; .mp4 &nbsp; .mkv &nbsp; .avi &nbsp; .divx
   - Rapid directory changing by setting default directories in Settings. &nbsp; 4 available to set.
 The 5th is dir at last exit.
   - Default Dirs - 1 2 3 4 5 &nbsp; directory switching available in: &nbsp; Home &nbsp; Navigate Tree &nbsp; Download List &nbsp; More Options
   - Play Line option.
-Only play the line number entered.
+Only play the line number entered and wriet to the Played List.
   - Autoplay Line option.
 Start autoplay from any line in the Played List by entering the line number.
   - Played List will keep track of everything played except for Play Directory and Autoplay Line.
   - Played List: &nbsp; Play All option that will autoplay the entire list with option to quit.